jerry-maurice/linuxserverconfiguration/README.md

 HTTP 80
 ntp 123
-You can access the site using 3.82.155.85 or the domain name : 3.82.155.85.xip.io I create a user name grader and give it access using an ssh key which I will provide in the notes
+You can access the site using 3.82.155.85 or the domain name : 3.82.155.85.xip.io I create a user name grader and give it access using an ssh key which I will provide in the notes.
+I also created a database named catalogdb with user catalog.

 software installed:
 python 2.7